Best Supplements for Sleep

 Headaches or migraines?
 Include Magnesium threonate which crosses the blood/brain barrier.
 One capsule alongside another form of magnesium is often enough.

 For sleep, take magnesium at night, with or after your last meal.
-For migraine, during the day.
+Stagger capsules for maximum absorption.
+For migraine, one capsule, during the day, before the time that a migraine would typically occur.

 Vitamin D